csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 console.log(Math.max(0, 150, 30, 20, -8, -200) );
 console.log( Math.floor(4.7) );
 ```

+### A note about semicolons
+* You will note that statements have semicolons at the end of them.
+While your browser will still run if you don't include them, it's best practice to include them.
+Here's a [great guide](https://news.codecademy.com/your-guide-to-semicolons-in-javascript/) to help you further.

 ### 3. Numbers, strings and variables
 * Variables allow you store pieces of information to use later in your javascript file.